-We often use them without even realizing it.
-When I searched my general practitioner in Google the physician website was fourth in search results, plus there's a huge box at the right on the desktop to feature him in Google.
+The truth is we often use them without intending to.
+When I searched my general practitioner on Google, the physician's website was fourth in the search results, plus there's a huge box at the right on the desktop to feature him in Google.
 Many won't even get to his website to see what they have to say before exposure to many different reviews, as you see here.

 We also naturally tend to gravitate towards sites we know and already trust like Health Grades or Yelp.
-Both of those beat the practice's own site for this doctor.
+Both of those beat the practice's own site in search results for this doctor.

 How Much Do Online Physician Reviews Affect a Patient’s Decision?